jd-aig/multimodal-product-summarization-challenge/README.md

-# Shared Task for NLPCC'2022: Multimodal Product Summarization
+# Shared Task in NLPCC 2022: Multimodal Product Summarization
 The multimodal product summarization task aims at generating a condensed textual summary for a given product.
 The input contains a detailed product description, a product knowledge base, and a product image.

 ## Table of Contents